 Fellow Since 2006

-This profile was prepared when Murat Vural was elected to the Ashoka Fellowship in 2006.
+This description of Murat Vural's work was prepared when Murat Vural was elected to the Ashoka Fellowship in 2006.

 Murat Vural geht durch ein gezieltes Hilfsnetzwerk von Migranten für Migranten verschiedener Ausbildungsstufen gegen die schlechten Bildungschancen von Migrantenkindern vor.